 Changeover Day: Saturday - arrival 3:00pm - departure - 10:00am

 Power and Heat: Electricity included in rent.

-Bedding and Linen: Pillows & duvets included; bed linen provided, towels not provided.
+Bedding and Linen: Pillows & duvets included; bed linen and towels provided.

 Baby Equipment: Travel cot and high chair available; please order in advance